ishehadeh/howlite/writing/report/main.typ

 == Construction of Scalars from Arithmetic Operators

 Addition and subtraction operators (`+` and `-`) produce a type representing every possible sum of the operands' types, and no more.
-For example, given a variable `a: 1..3`, and a variable `b: -5 | -7`, then the expression `a + b` has the type `-6..-2`.
+For example, given a variable `a: 1..3`, and a variable `b: -5 | -7`, the expression `a + b` has the type `-6..-2`.
 #align(center)[
   #include "examples/scalar-addition.typ"
 ]

-For performance, multiplication and division produce only a contiguous range from the minimum possible result to the maximum.
+For performance, multiplication and division produce only a continuous range from the minimum possible result to the maximum.
 So, re-using the variables defined above, we find `a * b` has the type `-21..-5`, even if the expression can only produce $-21, -15, -14, -10, -7, " and " -5$.

 == Construction of Scalars from Comparison & Logical Operators